vporton/NacDB/README.md

 "partition" (part of the actual DB) canisters.
 You create only index canister (as exampled in `example/src/example_backend`), the partition canisters will be create by index canister automatically.

+As you see in `example/src/partition/`, each partition contains a stable variable of type `SuperDB`. `SuperDB` contains several values of type `SubDB` (that is several sub-databases).

+As you see in `example/src/index/`, the index canister contains a stable variable of type `DBIndex` (the common data for the entire multi-canister database).

+As examples `example/src/index/` and `example/src/partition/` show, you define shared functions using operations provided by this library on variables of types `DBIndex` and `SuperDB`.

 The below text in this `README` file may be inexact.